CHESS Homeless is committed to protecting the privacy and security of the personal information of its volunteers, guests and employees.

 - family, lifestyle and social circumstances such as details about current relationship status and marital/relationship history, details of family and dependents, next of kin and emergency contact information;

-- if you are our employee, details such as salary, bank account details to process wage payments, tax code, benefits, and insurance details;
+- if you are our employee, details such as salary, bank account details to process wage payments, tax code, benefits, licenses and insurance details, details of formal and informal proceedings such as letters of concern, disciplinary and grievance proceedings, your annual leave records, appraisal and performance information;

 We may also hold other information about you which is known as ‘special category’ data and requires a higher level of protection – for example, information relating to your physical or mental health or criminal convictions.
 Where we collect this type of information about you, and where required, we will take appropriate steps to get your consent to process this.